PumpKings

 PumpKings is the sixth studio album by the German power metal band Masterplan, released on 30 June 2017.
 It is a cover album consisting entirely of songs written by Roland Grapow during his membership in Helloween, re-recorded and re-arranged for the occasion.
 It is the band's first album with new drummer Kevin Kott.
-The band's cover of "Escalation 666" was released as a single on 14 July 2017.
 The album has received mixed feedback from critics.